Would you like to make your blog posts more readable?

 2. Use Side Summaries:

 A great alternative to increasing font size is to add side summaries.
 Side summaries are short summaries (in large fonts) which are added to the right or left of the blog post.
 These summaries are only a few words in length and highlight the most important points and make it easy for busy readers to quickly browse through articles.

 You can find side summaries on the articles on BBC.
 You can see one on the right side of this article.

 When people visit the blog they can read the posts completely if they have the time or they can browse through the side summaries.
-You can also add several sub-headlines and make some of the text bold to make it more reader friendly.
+You can also make your blog posts more readable by adding several sub-headlines and using bold text.

 3. Add Pocket:

 Pocket is a great tool with which you can save interesting blog posts and webpages to read later.
 You have got browser extensions that make it easy for people to save interesting pages and tweets.
 I have written about it in my blog post 9 Brilliant Tools to Boost Your Twitter Presence.
 You can also add pocket share buttons to your blog posts so that people can save the article right on the web page itself.
 This is a great way for busy people to come back to it and read it later.
 A blog that is making it easy for people to read the post later using Pocket is Brain Pickings.